Aliases for NQO1 Gene

 GeneCards Summary for NQO1 Gene

 NQO1 (NAD(P)H Dehydrogenase, Quinone 1) is a Protein Coding gene.
-Diseases associated with NQO1 include tardive dyskinesia and colon adenocarcinoma.
+Diseases associated with NQO1 include tardive dyskinesia and atrophy of testis.
 Among its related pathways are AhR pathway (WikiPathways) and Metabolism.
 GO annotations related to this gene include cytochrome-b5 reductase activity, acting on NAD(P)H and NAD(P)H dehydrogenase (quinone) activity.
 An important paralog of this gene is NQO2.

 UniProtKB/Swiss-Prot for NQO1 Gene

 The enzyme apparently serves as a quinone reductase in connection with conjugation reactions of hydroquinons involved in detoxification pathways as well as in biosynthetic processes such as the vitamin K-dependent gamma-carboxylation of glutamate residues in prothrombin synthesis